 The driving force in the creation of the redwoods state and national parks on California’s North Coast was the Save-the-Redwoods League.
 Founders Grove was selected to memorialize the originators of that league.
 Expect something special on this easy half mile hike.
-There is a guide accompanying this trail that is packed with useful information, allowing hikers to thoroughly experience a redwood forest on Founders Grove Nature Trail.
+A guide accompanying this trail is packed with useful information, allowing hikers to thoroughly experience a redwood forest on Founders Grove Nature Trail.

 The first attraction on the loop is Founders Tree, a 346 foot tall redwood that is 40 foot around.
 Like the rest of the grove, the Founders Tree honors the creators of the Save-the-Redwoods League, which was formed in 1917.
 The group purchased its first grove in 1921 in what is now Humboldt Redwoods State Park.
 Over the last 90 years, the league has protected 170,000 acres of redwood forests and contributed over 57 million dollars to their preservation.

 At the start of Founders Grove Loop turn left and pick up a free trail guide.
 Numbered markers along the trail coincide with entries in a guide booklet, which add quite a bit of learning to the short hike.
 Hike the loop in a clockwise direction to follow the guide in order, and learn interesting factoids like:

 A very large redwood can release up to 500 gallons of water into the air per day.

 The greatest accumulation of plant mass ever recorded on earth was a redwood stand in Humboldt Redwoods State Park.
 This temperate rainforest has seven times the biomass (living and dead organic material) of that found in a tropical rainforest.

 At the far side of the loop, reach the Dyerville Giant, a fallen redwood believed to be 1,600 years old.
 When it fell in 1991, the 370-foot tall redwood was the oldest, largest, and tallest tree in the grove (slightly taller than Niagara Falls!).